 From my previous visits, one thing that I learned about Gulmarg was that the entire guide system is just a scam.
 There is nothing in Gulmarg that you need a guide for.
-You can walk around and cover the entire town in 3 to 4 hours and do not anyone to point you in any direction.
+You can walk around and cover the entire town in 3 to 4 hours and do not have anyone to point you in any direction.

 As expected, the price quoted for a guide was simply outrageous.
 He asked me for Rs.
 1500 which I did not agree to.
 It did not make sense to pay someone Rs.
 1500 just to accompany me for a couple of hours.

-His reason was that once I book a guide, he will remain with us the entire day which I of course did not want.
+His reason was that once I book a guide, he will remain with us the entire day which I, of course, did not want.
 I just needed a local for a couple of hours to go with us to Botapathri.

 After a lot of negotiation, ifs, and buts, the deal was closed at Rs.
-500. There was of course a condition applied that if I was happy with the guide, I can pay him another 300 bucks after our visit.
+500. There was, of course, a condition applied that if I was happy with the guide, I can pay him another 300 bucks after our visit.